sandun86/forum-app/readme.md

 There has two part.
 Those are Front end and Admin Panel

 # Front end
-1.User Sign up and Login
+1. User Sign up and Login
-2.Add, View and Delete own Post
+2. Add, View and Delete own Post

 # Admin Panel
 1. Manage Posts